 This stretch takes the Light Bulb stretch one step further.
 Start by standing with both feet hips width apart.
 For the right side, slowly swing your right arm up and stretch it over to the left, over your head.
 Meanwhile, push your right foot into the ground so you are stretching in two directions–through your hand and through your foot.
 Your left hand can just hang at your side.

 Pay attention to whether you start leaning forward or backward.
-Try to keep stretching your arm directly over your body, though playing with different angles can help incorporate different muscle fibers into the stretch.
+Also notice if you are jutting out your hips or ribcage to one side.
+Focus the stretch at your waist, though playing with different angles can help incorporate different muscle fibers into the stretch.

 There’s no need to stretch to the point where you topple over.
 A slow, gradual lengthening will stay in the tissue longer than if done hurriedly and forced.
-As always, it’s better to stretch muscles that are warm, so try to move around a bit, take a hot bath, or get a massage first.
 Both of these stretches are great to do in the middle of a bout of weeding, after doing a load of laundry, during a spell of computering, or at a rock concert.